 When I look back on these last three months that I spent interning, I can say that it was a great experience, and it definitely met my expectations.
 I finished my project, which will also be the theme for my Master thesis, I learned a lot, and interacted with all the great people in the office.
 I would recommend anybody interested in embedded programing to try for an internship here.

-If you want to learn more about embedded programming, hardware in the loop simulation, or power electronics and power systems in general, check out the HIL Academy website.
+If you want to learn more about embedded programming and become an embedded software engineer, hardware in the loop simulation, or power electronics and power systems in general, check out the HIL Academy website.
 There are many free courses available, including the HIL for Communication Protocols built by Typhoon HIL engineers themselves.
 Give it a try and gain the skills you need to kick start your career!